FLEXtime: Filterbank learning to explain time series: Explainability over interpretable parts

-\subsection{Notation}
+Instead of viewing the explainability of time series as a saliency map over the input, we propose instead the notion of explainability over interpretable parts.
+This new approach allows us to provide the user with saliency maps over elements of a more inherently interpretable nature for the time series in question.
+Additionally, due to the recent success of learnable masks, we propose to learn the saliency map over these interpretable parts.
+The section is organized as follows.
+First, in Section \ref{sec:dictionary}, we introduce the notion of learning a saliency map over interpretable parts.
+Section \ref{sec:flextime} proceeds to introduce our proposed method, FLEXtime.
+Finally, Section \ref{sec:freqmask} establishes a simpler baseline, FreqMask inspired by Dynamask \cite{dynamask}.

+\subsubsection{Notation}

-Let $X \in \mathbb{R}^{T\times V}$ be a time series consisting of $T$ time steps and $V$ variables, drawn from the distribution $\mathcal{X}$, with the associated label or output $y \in \mathbb{R}^{C}$ with dimension, $C$.
+Let $X \in \mathbb{R}^{N\times V}$ be a uniformly sampled time series consisting of $N$ time steps and $V$ variables, drawn from the distribution $\mathcal{X}$, with the associated label or output $y \in \mathbb{R}^{C}$ with dimension, $C$.
 Here, $y$ could be any regression or classification variable that is associated with $X$ for the given task.
-For ease of notation, for the remainder of this section, we will assume $V=1$ without loss of generality.
+For ease of notation, we will assume $V=1$ without loss of generality, but the approach applies for any $V\in\mathbb{N}$.